About the Culture Club

 Kirsty Phillips – Head of community & ops

-Kirsty is our head of community and operations – and is the source of all the methods behind the madness!
+Kirsty is our head of community and operations – and is the source of the methods behind all the madness!

 Working mostly behind the scenes, Kirsty makes sure we’re set up in the best way possible to do great things with our clubbers, clients and community.
 An obsessive problem solver and big fan of getting stuff done, she’s busy managing our marketing, overseeing The Clubhouse and building our client management team.

 When she’s not at her desk, you can find her propagating plants, mixing potent cocktails or exploring the latest food spots Bristol has to offer.

 If you care about making change happen, you need to meet Jodi (AKA JVH).
 She is fascinated by people, what they do, and why they do it.